-Downhole logging data obtained during Expedition 324 included natural and spectral gamma ray, density, neutron porosity, PEF, electrical resistivity, and sonic measurements as well as borehole formation oriented images from the FMS.
-Interpretation of gamma ray and electrical resistivity downhole logs was used to identify logging units at four sites on Shatsky Rise.
+Downhole logging data obtained during Expedition 324 included natural and spectral gamma ray, density, neutron porosity, PEF, electrical resistivity, and sonic measurements, as well as borehole formationoriented images from the FMS.
+Interpretation of gamma ray and electrical resistivity downhole logs was used to identify logging units at four sites.
 Data were recorded in sections covered by the BHA, in the sedimentary sequences in the open hole interval, and in the basaltic basement.
 The sedimentary sequences throughout the Shatsky Rise sites show prominent gamma ray anomalies associated with U and K enrichments.
 Some of the most prominent anomalies are found at the sediment/basement interface and in the most altered sites.
-They may be indicative of focused hydrothermal fluid flow, whereas shallower anomalies recorded through the BHA may correlate to oceanic anoxic events previously interpreted in this area.
-High K content in the basement section also indicates a high degree of alteration in several of the holes drilled during Expedition 324 when compared to upper crustal sections previously drilled in other oceanic localities (Fig. F31).
-Electrical resistivity measurements in the basaltic basement show distinctive high-resistivity zones that likely represent massive flows and pillow flow units, interspersed with low-resistivity zones that mark sediment interbeds and highly altered zones.
-FMS images show zones of distinctive pillow lavas; zones with high fracture and vein densities; vesicular, brecciated, and volcaniclastic intervals; and intervals that represent massive lava flows, flow contacts, and variable dipping beds throughout the Shatsky Rise sites.
+The anomalies may be indicative of focused hydrothermal fluid flow, whereas shallower anomalies recorded through the BHA may correlate to oceanic anoxic events previously interpreted in this area.
+In several of the holes, high K content in the basement section also indicates a high degree of alteration compared to upper crustal sections previously drilled in other oceanic localities (Fig. F31).
+Electrical resistivity measurements in the basaltic basement show distinctive high-resistivity zones that likely represent massive flows and pillow flow units, interspersed with lowresistivity zones that mark sediment interbeds and highly altered zones.
+FMS images show zones of distinctive pillow lavas; zones with high fracture and vein densities; vesicular, brecciated, and volcaniclastic intervals; and intervals that represent massive lava flows, flow contacts, and variably dipping beds throughout the Shatsky Rise sites.